What is a Sales Assessment?

 Your Sales Assessment Needs to Measure Motivation

 Motivation refers to the drivers of a person’s desires.
-An artist is driven by aesthetics.
-A college professor by knowledge.
-A manager by authority.
-A non-profit activist by altruism.
+An artist is driven by aesthetics, college professors by knowledge, managers by authority, and non-profit activists by altruism.
 You get the picture.
 Therefore, you need to measure the motivations of your sales candidates to determine if they desire what your job rewards.
 If they do, you’re a step closer to selecting a great sales rep. The less they desire your rewards, they less motivated they will be to function at a high level in that job.
 People need to do what they love to get the most out of them.

 Many sales rep jobs offer some form of commission in addition to the salary.
 Others do not.
 They simply offer a commission on what the rep sells without a salary – straight commission.
 Therefore, a sales rep’s motivation for making money over and above a salary is critical if that’s the way you’ve structure your compensation plan.